 In 473 BC, the state of Yue seized the day and launched an uprising against a weakened Wu.
 Their subsequent victory was swift and complete.
-In great shame, Fuchai also committed suicide.
+In great shame, Fuchai committed suicide.

 As for what happened to Xi Shi following the defeat of Wu, there are at least six different theories.
 The simplest version states that she was killed during the Yue offensive.
-Another version claims that she felt deeply remorseful for what she did to Fuchai, who treated her well, and committed suicide.
+Another version claims that she felt deeply remorseful for what she did to Fuchai, who treated her well, and thus committed suicide.

 6. Imperial Consort Yang (杨贵妃)

 Like Xi Shi, Tang Dynasty Concubine Yang, maiden name Yang Yuhuan (杨玉环), was one of the four historical beauties of Ancient China.